 Read The Atlantic article from August 2017.

 Mile High Early Learning Mission

-Our mission is to enable all children in Denver to succeed in school by providing resources and education to inspire a lifetime of learning and self-sufficiency.
+Our mission is to enable all children to succeed in school by providing resources and education to inspire a lifetime of learning and self-sufficiency.

 Our guiding principles are:

 - Every child deserves access to high quality early childhood learning experiences